How Much do I Need? How much Can I Afford?

 Students requesting loans which will result in them exceeding the suggested loan limits will receive a debt counseling email or will be required to meet with the Financial Aid Officer for debt counseling.

 2. If you are a prospective student, with previous undergraduate loan debt, please consider that although you may qualify to defer repayment while attending Westminster, some loans will continue to accrue interest.
-To check your previous student Government loan history please log onto the National Student Loan Data System (NSLDS), with your FAFSA pin.
+To check your previous student Government loan history please log onto the National Student Loan Data System (NSLDS).

 4. The following Auburn Seminary video presents information about taking out loans to finance a seminary education.